Now We are Six, Now we are famous.

 Seen as a traditional 'folk' band, there was significant musical press attention for Steeleye due to the success of the both the album and single.
 There were various front page headlines/articles throughout December.

 Nov 19th/20th.
 Maddy in Brussels Recording with Jethro Tull.
-Starts to indicate solo work (along with Bob and Peter's project) that band members had started doing outside the band.
-And ultimately led them to break up the band for a while why they explored other musical interests.
+Starts to indicate work (along with Bob and Peter's project) that band members had started doing outside the band.
+This ultimately started the path to the break up of the band ('77) while why they explored other musical interests.